RosieDing/csc207Winter2019/Assignment1/codesmells.md

 ### Description:

+[In this class we need to assign different instance in the array.
+But some objects have been assign to the same location.
+]

+### Solution:

 [Under this situation, we need to check all the locations and delete out the objects in the same locations.
 ]

-### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]

 ### Explanation

 [Since if we assign two object in the same location, the first one will be covered to be useless code.
- So delete the conflict code will reduce the workload and simplify the method. ]
+ So deleting the conflict code will reduce the workload and simplify the method. ]

 ============================================================